hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/index.md

 # HHDataList

-<b>HHDataList</b> is a UI component that enables websites to interact with REST APIs.
+Welcome!
+HHDataList is a UI component that enables websites to interact with REST APIs.
 This page examines the [User Interface](#user-interface).
 The [Tutorial](/en/hhdatalist/v0.0.2/tutorial/) shows how to use [Options](/en/hhdatalist/v0.0.2/options/) to configure datalists.
 The [Gallery](/en/hhdatalist/v0.0.2/gallery/) provides examples.
-HHDataList v0.0.2 is a POC.
-See the [Roadmap](/en/hhdatalist/v0.0.2/roadmap/) for scheduled fixes and enhancement.
+The [Roadmap](/en/hhdatalist/v0.0.2/roadmap/) lists enhancement and fixes.

 # User Interface